 Wireless home security cameras are a simple way of keeping an eye on your house.
 Whether you've got a naughty puppy wreaking havoc while you're at work, or you're away on holiday, it's nice to know that at the tap of a button you can see what's going on in your house.

 We think the Netgear Arlo is the best wi-fi camera you can get.
 The key feature here is that it's completely wireless with a 6-month battery life.
 Video quality is good, and it's even waterproof so you can use it outside.
-Of course, the Netgear Arlo might not be right for you, so we've got ten other products worth considering.

 How to choose the best Wi-Fi camera for you